jhinder/db-ticket/Documentation.md

 # API documentation

 ## C library
-Found in the `C/` directory.
-Developments happens on the `stdc` branch.
+Found in the `C` directory.
+Development happens on the `stdc` branch.

 #### Compiling
 You basically have four options.
 The first step, of course, is to download the repository.
 Then you can do the following: